Roald87/rssrdr/README.md

 # rssrdr

-_Pure RSS reading without the bloat.
-Device-agnostic, registration-free, and radically simple._
+_The simplest RSS reader on the planet._

 ![screenshot of the RSS reader with three feeds from seth's blog and spectrum.ieee.com](website.png)

-The simplest RSS feed aggregator on the web.

 ## Feed inspiration